Convoy PQ 14: British grand strategy

-PQ 13 had been the first convoy to suffer serious casualties, five ships being sunk by submarines, aircraft and surface ships.
-Tovey asked the Russians for more submarine patrols in the Barents Sea and more destroyer escorts for the final leg of convoys.
+Convoy PQ 13 had been the first convoy to suffer serious casualties, five ships being sunk by submarines, aircraft and surface ships.
+Tovey asked the Russians for more submarine patrols in the Barents Sea and more destroyer escorts for the final leg of the convoys.
 More escorts were diverted from Western Approaches Command to increase the close escort to about ten vessels.
-Bomber Command had sent 33 Halifax heavy bombers to attack Tirpitz on 31 March in exceedingly poor weather, through which few aircraft managed to bomb, no hits were obtained and five of the Halifaxes were shot down.
-PQ 14 was larger than earlier convoys.
+Bomber Command had sent 33 Halifax heavy bombers to attack Tirpitz on 31 March in exceedingly poor weather, through which few aircraft managed to bomb.
+No hits were obtained and five of the Halifaxes were shot down.
+Convoy PQ 14 was considerably larger than earlier convoys.